 I was extremely disappointed with the results returned when I typed the question above into Google – so I thought I’d do the calculations myself.

-And 32% of your total waking hours during your working life time of 46 years.
+50% of your total waking hours during any given working day.

-If you like this sort of thing – then why not my book which is more focused on early retirement in the UK?
+If you like this sort of thing – then you might like to buy my book, which is focused on early retirement in the UK

 Man I smacked down my dinner tonight – Sometimes there’s just nothing like a good old plate of baked beans and eggs on toast – In fact a couple of times a week it’s the perfect evening meal (given that I generally eat my fruit and crudities at work) – Nutritious (being a veggie I need the huge amount of protein it provides), extremely cheap (which is good, as I intend to pay off my mortgage as quickly as possible to make sure the bank earns as little as possible for basically doing nothing), and it’s quick and I think delicious – as I said, I smacked it down, with only one lone bean stain on my shirt too – go me!